knakatasf/c-socket-programming-client/README.md

 ## **2. Project Overview**
 This project implements two network applications to detect network compression on a network path and locate the compression link:
 1. **Client-Server Application:** Requires cooperation between a client and a server.
-2. **Standalone Application:** Works independently without requiring special software on the other end.
+2. **Standalone Application:** Works independently without requiring any specific software on the other end.

-The implementation is inspired by *End-to-End Detection of Compression of Traffic Flows by Intermediaries*.
 The applications send UDP packet trains with low- and high-entropy data and analyze arrival times to determine if compression is present.
+If the time difference is more than a fixed threashold (100 ms), it indicates there is a compression link on the path.

 ## **3. Build and Run Instructions**

 ### **Prerequisites**
+Assume the user's machine is in an Ubuntu system.
-Before building the program, install the required library on an Ubuntu system:
+Before building the program, install the required library:

 ```bash
 sudo apt-get install libcjson-dev